colaberry/scala-course-projects-charankooram/FinalProject-GenomicDataEngineering/README.md

 ![~](readme-data-show.PNG)

-When not using docker, first deploy kafka; configured constants correctly and start the micro-services two and three to start the Kafka Consumers.
+When not using docker, first deploy kafka; Configure constants correctly in the config files and start the micro-services two and three to start the Kafka Consumers.

 ![~](readme-final-start2and3.PNG)